Fishing For Grouper in Key West

 Grouper season is in full swing down in beautiful Key West.
 And if you’ve ever tasted its mild, distinctive flavor, you’ll know why this is such an exciting event.
 Fishermen come from all over the country to target the various grouper species common to Key West.
-Here, we’ll be discussing the three most common types.
+Here, we’ll be discussing the three most common types you can speargun fish.
 You can find much more grouper info on the comprehensive FKF Charters website.

 Grouper Species in Key West

 Here are the three most commonly targeted grouper species in Key West:

 Next to the gag grouper,t The red grouper is usually considered the most coveted of the group.
 Hundreds of novel recipes feature the red grouper, making it an important commercial fish as well.
 The average red grouper is about 1.5 to 2 feet long, with a weight between 5-15 pounds.
 A bottom dweller, the red grouper migrates from areas of seagrass to reef and other rocky structures as they mature.

 Like the name says, the red grouper features a reddish or light brown tint over most of its surface.
 It also has large eyes that distinguish it from other grouper species and make it easily identifiable.
 A KW Fishing Link charter is the best way to target red grouper, so contact them today to book a day trip before they go out of season.

 Next up is the versatile black grouper.
 The black grouper has a tasty, mild flavor, but is also a popular game fish.
 This versatility is what makes the black grouper such a popular target in the waters of Key West.
 You should always rely on your guide for the best spots, but the black grouper is typically found swimming near rocky structures at depths between 25-200 feet.